fullcalendar/fullcalendar-examples/README.md

 # FullCalendar Typescript Example

+An example dev environment for FullCalendar + [Typescript], using [Webpack] and [Awesome Typescript Loader].

-For more information on setting up Typescript with webpack, visit: https://www.typescriptlang.org/docs/handbook/react-&-webpack.html
+For more information on setting up Typescript with Webpack, visit: https://www.typescriptlang.org/docs/handbook/react-&-webpack.html